jmkd3v/robloxapi-wiki/docs/tutorial/x-csrf-token.md

 malicious website to send an authenticated request to the Roblox API if you have a logged-in session in your browser.

 To handle this token, each time we send a request, we'll save the `X-CSRF-TOKEN` - which is present in the response headers
 - to a value.
-Then, if the request failed with a status code of 403, and one of the errors has the code 0, we'll send the request again with the `X-CSRF-TOKEN` we just got the first request as a request header.
+Then, if the request failed with a status code of 403, we'll send the request again with the `X-CSRF-TOKEN` we just got the first request as a request header.

 === "Python"
     ```py